tweag/HaskellR/doc/H-user.md

 unsafeRToIO  :: R s a -> IO a
 ```

-The `IO` monad is used in GHCi, and it allows evaluating expressions
+The `IO` monad is used instead in GHCi, as it allows evaluating
-without the need to wrap every command at the prompt with the function
+expressions without the need to wrap every command at the prompt with
-`runR`.
-The `IO` monad is not as safe as the `R` monad, because it
+the function `runR`.
+The `IO` monad is not as safe as the `R` monad,
-does not guarantee that R has been properly initialized, but in the
+because it does not guarantee that R has been properly initialized,
-context of an interactive session this is superfluous as the
+but in the context of an interactive session this is superfluous as
-`H --interactive` command takes care of this at startup.
+the `H --interactive` command takes care of this at startup.

 The `io` method of `MonadR` is used in both monads to bring
 computations to the R thread.